system-er/GodotVisualBasic/README.md

 So i tried to get it to work, heres the first test.
 like F# you can use another language without GDExtension!

+i made a benchmark and the result is that Visual Basic is 30times faster than gdscript (see example benchmark)

 # HowTo:
 0. use this exampleproject for start or: